oneeve8/kobble-data/content/Tutorial2.md

 To create a hard break use return twice

-To create a soft break use at least two spaces after a line.
+To create a soft break use at least two spaces after your punca line.

 To italicise use an asterisk before and after the word you want to italicise.